 • during the fall session.

-3. Get acquainted with what changes are expected in 2019 in the main subjects of the Unified State Examination (the official website of the FIPI will help with this).
+3. Find out what changes are expected in 2019 in the main subjects of the Unified State Exam (the official FIPI website will help with this).

-5. Attend exam preparation courses or contact a tutor.
+5. Attend preparation courses for the Unified State Exam or contact a tutor.

 [banner_textmeddesc1]

-The minimum number of points in the Russian language:
+Minimum number of points in Russian language:

 to obtain a certificate - 24 points;